davidgasquez/handbook/content/programming.md

     1. Ask, don’t tell.
     1. Explain your reasons why code should be changed.
     1. Be aware of negative bias with online communication.
 Can you use positive language as opposed to neutral?

+## Automation

+* Aim for automating all your job.
+A good way is to start writing a script that only prints out the steps required to do a task.
+You can replace these steps one by one and do the rest manually until they're all automated.
+* Automation is used for Precision, Stability and Speed.
+It reduce or eliminate human error and brings stability to a system.